Gravitational Optomechanics: Photon-Matter Entanglement via Graviton Exchange

+\textbf{\textit{Parameter region.--}} To quantify the generated entanglement we consider the currently available state-of-the-art from two hitherto disparate fields; a high intensity light source, such as the CoReLS petawatt (PW) laser~\cite{yoon2021realization}, and a heavy, low-frequency, mechanical oscillator, such as the $10$ kg LIGO mirror~\cite{whittle2021approaching}.
+The optomechanical coupling, between these two systems, is induced by gravity.
+We now quantify the resulting entanglement entropy.

-To amplify the generated entanglement one possibility is to use a high intensity light source such as the CoReLS petawatt (PW) laser~\cite{yoon2021realization}.
-We recall that the intensity $I$ is related to the amplitude via the formula \eq{ \vert\alpha\vert^2=\frac{2 I}{\epsilon_0 E_\text{c}^2}, } where $E_\text{c}$ is the electric field amplitude, and $\epsilon_0$ is the vacuum permittivity.
-We further suppose that the optical field is confined in a ring cavity of radius $r$ (see Fig.~\ref{fig:scattdiag}) with the electric field amplitude given by \eq{ E_\text{c}=\sqrt{\frac{\omega}{2\epsilon_0 V_\text{c}}}, } where $V_\text{c}=(2\pi r)(\pi w^2)$ is the cavity volume, and $w$ is the cavity waist.
-Combining Eqs.~\eqref{intensity}-\eqref{field} we then find that the square of the amplitude is given by: \eq{ \vert\alpha\vert^2=\frac{4 I V_\text{c}}{\omega}. } Let us estimate the order of magnitude of the generated entanglement for an optical field of intensity $I=10^{24} \text{W}\text{cm}^{-2}$ at the optical wavelength $\lambda=1\mu m$ ($\omega=2\pi/\lambda$), while for the ring cavity we set the radius to $r=1\text{m}$ and the waist to $w=100\mu\text{m}$; using these numbers we find from Eq.~\eqref{intensity2} the value $\vert\alpha\vert^2 \sim 10^{31}$.
-For the mechanical oscillator we consider $m=10\text{kg}$ and a trap frequency $\omega_m\sim 2\pi \times 10^{-9}\text{Hz}$, with the oscillator prepared in the motional ground state (for comparison, the $10\text{kg}$ LIGO mirror has been recently cooled to 11 photons in a trap of frequency $\sim 2\pi \times 100\text{Hz}$~\cite{whittle2021approaching}).
-From Eq.~\eqref{optomechanical} we find that the single-photon optomechanical coupling is $g\sim 2\pi \times 10^{-16}\text{Hz}$.
-However, amplified by the value of $\vert\alpha\vert^2$ we find from Eq.~\eqref{S_0} that the resulting linear entropy is $S_0\sim 0.88$ ($S_0=1$ corresponds to maximal entanglement).
+We recall that the light intensity $I$ is related to the amplitude via the formula \eq{ \vert\alpha\vert^2=\frac{2 I}{\epsilon_0 E_\text{c}^2}, } where $E_\text{c}$ is the electric field amplitude, and $\epsilon_0$ is the vacuum permittivity.
+We further suppose that the optical field is confined in a {{half-}}ring cavity of radius $r$ (see Fig.~\ref{fig:scattdiag}(a)) with the electric field amplitude given by \eq{ E_\text{c}=\sqrt{\frac{\omega}{2\epsilon_0 V_\text{c}}}, } where {$V_\text{c}=(\pi r)(\pi \tilde{w}^2)$} is the cavity volume, and $\tilde{w}$ is the cavity waist.
+Combining Eqs.~\eqref{intensity} and \eqref{field} we then find that the amplitude is given by: \eq{ \vert\alpha\vert=\sqrt{\frac{4 I V_\text{c}}{\omega}}. } Let us estimate the order of magnitude of the generated entanglement for an optical field of intensity {$I=10^{13} \,\text{W}\text{cm}^{-2}$} at the optical wavelength $\lambda=1\,\mu \text{m}$ ($\omega=2\pi/\lambda$), while for the {{half-}}ring cavity we set the radius to $r=25~\text{cm}$ and the waist to $\tilde{w}=6\,\text{cm}$ {such that the total power circulating in the cavity is $\sim 1~\text{PW}$}; using these numbers we find from Eq.~\eqref{intensity2} the value {$\vert\alpha\vert \sim 10^{13}$}.
+For the mechanical oscillator we consider the mass $m=10\,\text{kg}$ and the trap frequency $\omega_\text{m}\sim 2\pi \times 150\,\text{Hz}$ (such a system has been recently cooled by LIGO to 11 phonons~\cite{whittle2021approaching}).
+In our case we will assume the trapped system to be sphere of radius $R\sim 6\,\text{cm}$ corresponding to a material of density $\rho\sim 10^{4}\, \text{kg}\text{m}^{-3}$.
+From Eqs.~\eqref{optomechanical} and \eqref{leg0} we then find that the single-photon and light-enhanced optomechanical couplings are given by $g_0\sim 2\pi \times 10^{-29}~\text{Hz}$ and {$g\sim 2\pi \times 10^{-16}~\text{Hz}$}, respectively.